 Questions, received an award/scholarship without a promo code or want to use two promo codes?
 Please call Continuing Education Services at 262-472-3165 or email firstname.lastname@example.org before registering to avoid overpayment fees.

 You can sponsor a registrant and cover all or partial fees.
 We have received requests in the past from schools, companies, organizations, friends and family members that would like to send their chosen registrant to a specific event.
 If you would like to sponsor a registrant, you can request a promo code that you may give to your chosen registrant.
 Click here for more details.

 Returning campers can receive a $25 discount off their camp fee by bringing one new camper with them this year.
 Both the returning camper and the new camper will receive the discount when they list each other’s name on the registration.
-Make sure to check "Bring-A-Friend" discount in the registration and provide your friends name if you believe you qualify.
+Make sure to check "Early-Bird/Bring-A-Friend" discount in the registration and provide your friends name if you believe you qualify.
 Discounts cannot be applied after you register and pay.
 You will be charged $25 if your named friend do not attend this event with you or you didn't register by May 1st.

 Resident and commuter campers must use the drive thru check in for housing assignments/keys and drop off medications at the location mentioned in the Camp Information Packet.
-Staff will ask registrants the three COVID-19 survey questions listed in the COVID-19 Information frequently asked questions.
-Parents/guardians are invited to visit with staff members and ask any last minute questions.
+Parents/guardians are invited to the residence halls to visit with staff members and ask any last minute questions.
 Please note that there are no structured activities during the check-in period, but residential staff will be in the residence hall to help campers get settled in their rooms and encourage campers to begin getting to know one another in an informal setting.
 Commuter campers can socialize at the dorms and go with the group to first session.